 Closing In!

-Travelling through them is a good way to find out about a less-obtrusive, more real face of Dubai, a face created by the culture, nature and humanity.
+Discovering them is a good way to find out about a less-obtrusive, more real face of Dubai, a face created by the culture, nature and humanity.
 You may be a first-time visitor or want to experience the city.
-Leave the tourist trail behind and discover those treasures.
+Leave the tourist trail behind and discover these hidden spots in Dubai.

 Explore More...